-With a population frequency of about 1 per 1,000 (Dalgaard, 1957), APKD is one of the most common single-gene disorders in humans.
+With a population frequency of about 1 per 1000 (Dalgaard 1957), APKD is one of the most common single-gene disorders in humans.
 As mentioned above, it leads to ESRD, after which survival depends on RRT.

 It is inherited dominantly, meaning that a mutation from either parent is sufficient to lead to disease, and so far two genes have been identified, mutations in either of which on its own cause APKD: they are called APKD1 and APKD2 (or equivalently PKD1 and PKD2).
 The existence of APKD3 is suspected but not confirmed.
-APKD1 mutations are both more common that APKD2 mutations (they account for about 85% and 15% of APKD, respectively) and more severe, leading to ESRD at much earlier ages.
+APKD1 mutations are both more common than APKD2 mutations (they account for about 85% and 15% of APKD, respectively) and more severe, leading to ESRD at much earlier ages.
 Mutations in the two genes therefore have quite different implications for insurance.

 APKD features cysts that proliferate in the kidneys, and these can be reliably detected by ultrasonography by about age 30 at the latest, and long before ESRD.
-Although the cysts are symptomatic of APKD, an affected person may be 'asymptomatic' in insurance terms because debilitation or death may be many years away.
-Therefore many of the issues that now surround DNA-based genetic testing have existed for APKD for a long time, but did not attract the intense scrutiny that genetics seems to bring.
-Gutiérrez & Macdonald (2003) modelled the impact on CI insurance of ultrasonic 'genetic tests' for APKD; one aim of this paper is to examine the impact of now being able to test for APKD1 and APKD2 mutations.
-Such testing is not yet in widespread use, except in a research setting, but since APKD1 and APKD2 mutations imply very different prognoses they may be used to help interpret the results of ultrasound tests.
+Although the cysts are symptomatic of APKD, an affected person may be "asymptomatic" in insurance terms because debilitation or death may be many years away.
+Therefore many of the issues that now surround DNA-based genetic testing have existed for APKD for a long time but did not attract the intense scrutiny that genetics seems to bring.
+Gutiérrez and Macdonald (2003) modeled the impact on CI insurance of ultrasonic "genetic tests" for APKD; one aim of this paper is to examine the impact of now being able to test for APKD1 and APKD2 mutations.
+Such testing is not yet in widespread use, except in a research setting, but since APKD1 and APKD2 mutations imply very different prognoses, they may be used to help interpret the results of ultrasound tests.

-Gutiérrez & Macdonald (2003) described the general epidemiology of APKD, and we refer the reader there for details.
-In Section 2, we describe recent studies estimating age at onset of ESRD associated with the APKD1 and APKD2 genes, including fitting suitable functions for actuarial modelling.
-Section 3.1 (and Appendix B) describe a model of CI insurance.
-Using this, and the rates of onset of ESRD, we model the costs arising either from using or from not using information about APKD1 and APKD2 risk in underwriting: (a) in Section 3.2, we estimate extra premiums appropriate if the presence of an APKD1 or APKD2 mutation is known; and
+Gutiérrez and Macdonald (2003) described the general epidemiology of APKD, and we refer the reader there for details.
+In Section 2 we describe recent studies estimating age at onset of ESRD associated with the APKD1 and APKD2 genes, including fitting suitable functions for actuarial modeling.
+In Section 3 we model survival after ESRD, based on the availability of RRT.
+We find that this depends on duration since ESRD as well as age.

-(b) in Section 3.4, we model the potential costs of adverse selection if insurers do not use information about APKD1 or APKD2 risk known to the applicant, because a moratorium on family histories and/or genetic test results may be in place.
+Section 4.1 (and Appendix B) describe a model of CI insurance.
+Using this, and the rates of onset of ESRD, we model the costs arising either from using or from not using information about APKD1 and APKD2 risk in underwriting.
+In Section 4.2 we estimate extra premiums appropriate if the presence of an APKD1 or APKD2 mutation is known.
+In Section 4.4 we model the potential costs of adverse selection if insurers do not use information about APKD1 or APKD2 risk known to the applicant, because a moratorium on family histories and/or genetic test results may be in place.

-In Section 4 we model survival after ESRD, based on the availability of RRT.
-We find that this depends on duration since ESRD as well as age, so this leads in Section 5 to a semi-Markov model for life insurance contracts.
+In Section 5 we describe a semi-Markov model allowing for survival and treatment after onset, applicable to life insurance.
 In Section 6 we show extra premiums based on available genetic information, and in Section 7 we give some sample figures for the costs of adverse selection based on undisclosed genetic information.
 Our conclusions are in Section 8.

-2. Onset of ESRD Associated With APKD1 and APKD2 mutations
+2. Onset of ESRD Associated with APKD1 and APKD2 MUTATIONS

-2.1 Penetrance Estimates of APKD1 and APKD2 mutations
+2.1 Penetrance Estimates of APKD1 and APKD2 Mutations